Write better copy: 8 DIY copywriting tips to shine up your business

 …How will her rainy commutes be transformed?

 Humanise your copy.
-If you’re speaking to Babs directly, with her perspective in mind, she will pay attention to what else you have to say.
+If you’re speaking to Babs directly, with her perspective in mind, she will then pay attention to what else you have to say.

 Tip 2: Write like you speak (no jargon, thanks).

 Lots of business copy seems to have rolled out on a conveyor belt of corporate guff, full of words like utilisation and competencies and leveraging (zzzz).
+Chat GPT loves these words too, it has no taste.

 The same goes for overly dense vocabulary - using words like pellucidity instead of clarity, for example, will just confuse or bore your potential customers*.